php-dev-br/laravel-doc-pt-br/queues.md

         public $tries = 5;
     }

-<a name="time-based-attempts"></a>
-#### Time Based Attempts

-As an alternative to defining how many times a job may be attempted before it fails, you may define a time at which the job should timeout.
-This allows a job to be attempted any number of times within a given time frame.
-To define the time at which a job should timeout, add a `retryUntil` method to your job class:

-    /**
-     * Determine the time at which the job should timeout.
-     *
-     * @return \DateTime
-     */
-    public function retryUntil()
-    {
-        return now()->addSeconds(5);
-    }

-> {tip} You may also define a `retryUntil` method on your queued event listeners.

 #### Timeout

 > {note} The `timeout` feature is optimized for PHP 7.1+ and the `pcntl` PHP extension.